firebase/firebaseui-web/CUSTOM_AUTHENTICATION.md

   );
 }
 ```
 > NOTE: The provider ID passed into `OAuthProvider` is the name used to create the Provider in your Firebase console.
 If you created the provider in your Firebase console as "line", use "oidc.line" as the provider ID.

+A LINE button example can be found in `examples/react/src/custom-auth-buttons/line-sign-in-button.tsx` and is used on the Custom auth screen (`examples/react/src/screens/custom-auth-screen.tsx`).

 ## OAuth 2.0 login using Firebase Admin